monicaiyb/case_study/README.md

  built with html, css,

-## DEPENDENCIES Run 'pip3 install r requirements.txt' to install dependencies
+## ENVIRONMENT SETUP DEPENDENCIES Run 'pip3 install r requirements.txt' to install dependencies

 python 3.7 and above
 Virtual enviroments to keep all dependencies.
+Install locally mysql db or use online connection